PHtorres/PHtorres/README.md

 I have 6 years of experience with software development and I believe that with software we can positively impact everyone's lives.

-I am also a student at [Rocketseat](https://www.rocketseat.com.br/), the most popular software school in Brazil.
+I am also a student at [Rocketseat](https://www.rocketseat.com.br/), the most popular software school in Brazil, and [Desenvolvedor.io](https://desenvolvedor.io/), a .NET reference school in Brazil.

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [paulohenriquetorresdev@gmail.com](mailto:paulohenriquetorresdev@gmail.com)